roquez/SampleOperaExtension/README.md

 # SampleOperaExtension
-This extensions activates the second tab from the end to illustrate the bug in Opera
+This extension activates the second tab from the end after tab remove to illustrate the bug in Opera

 ## Bug description
 The bug applies to browser extensions and it occurs when you activate tab in tab remove event: